tpellegrinetti/PGPg_finder/README.md

 We encourage you to cite the PLaBAse:

-Patz S, Gautam A, Becker M, Ruppel S, Rodríguez-Palenzuela P, Huson DH.
-PLaBAse: A comprehensive web resource for analyzing the plant growth-promoting potential of plant-associated bacteria. (submitted 2021, meanwhile you can read the preprint)
+Patz S, Rauh M, Gautam A, Huson DH. mgPGPT: Metagenomic analysis of plant growth-promoting traits.(submitted, 2024, preprint) Patz S, Gautam A, Becker M, Ruppel S, Rodríguez-Palenzuela P, Huson DH.
+PLaBAse: A comprehensive web resource for analyzing the plant growth-promoting potential of plant-associated bacteria. (submitted 2021, preprint)

 If PGPb_finder was useful for you please cite us: